Optimists cheer, pessimists worry: How does the market view the U.S. cryptocurrency strategic reserve?

 This morning, President Trump signed an executive order to establish a Bitcoin strategic reserve and a U.S. digital asset reserve.

-White House AI and crypto czar David Sacks pointed out that over the past decade, the U.S. government has sold approximately 195,000 Bitcoins, earning only $366 million.
+White House AI and crypto czar David Sacks pointed out that over the past decade, the U.S. government has sold approximately 195,000 Bitcoins, generating only $366 million in revenue.
 If these Bitcoins had been held long-term, their current value would exceed $17 billion.

 Sacks bluntly stated, "This is the cost of American taxpayers not having a long-term strategy!"

-So, how exactly does the crypto strategic reserve work?
+So, how does the crypto strategic reserve actually work?
 How will this policy affect the market?
-Let’s take a look at the different interpretations in the market.
+Let's take a look at the different interpretations in the market.

 President Trump's executive order involves two different concepts—Strategic Reserve and Digital Asset Stockpile.